 Along with practical issues of historical and technological development, I think there is a spiritual dimension to these questions, involving what kind of responses a society is willing to consider when it is faced with a challenge.

 Maybe a story will help explain what I mean.
-In Chuang Tzu, a traveler sees a farmer laboriously carrying water with a pitcher to water his crops.
-The traveler walks up to the man and suggests that the irrigation could be done for a hundred plots much more simply with a draw-well and channels (a piece of appropriate technology if ever there was one).
+In Chuang Tzu, a traveller sees a farmer laboriously carrying water with a pitcher to water his crops.
+The traveller walks up to the man and suggests that the irrigation could be done for a hundred plots much more simply with a draw-well and channels (a piece of appropriate technology if ever there was one).
 This is the farmer’s response:

 I have heard my teacher say: ‘When a man uses a machine he carries on all his business in a machine-like manner.
 Whoever does his business in the manner of a machine develops a machine heart.
 Whoever has a machine heart in his breast loses his simplicity.
 Whoever loses his simplicity becomes uncertain in the impulses of his spirit.
 Uncertainty in the impulses of the spirit is something that is incompatible with truth.’
 Not that I am unfamiliar with such devises; I am ashamed to use them.

 The Zhou dynasty out of which this story emerged lasted for over 700 years, and disintegrated without exhausting its land base.
 Modern industrial civilisation, on the other hand, could both collapse and render the Earth virtually uninhabitable in half that time.
 Why?
 Tainter’s answer to this question, ‘different rates of declining marginal returns,’ is not really illuminating.
 These are questions of culture and spirit.
 Why do some complex societies look with such suspicion on novelties, even ones that might make their lives simpler, while ours has come to embrace absolutely any new technology, no matter how trivial its benefits, even at the cost of our health and sanity?